nhsconnect/FHIR-NRLS-API/pages/integration/integration_cross_organisation_audit_and_provenance.md

 NOTE: As this is an unsigned token, the final section (the signature) is empty, so the JWT will end with a trailing . - this must not be omitted as it will then not be a valid token.

 {% include tip.html content="The [JWT.io](https://jwt.io/) website includes a number of rich resources to aid in developing JWT enabled applications." %}

+## Audit Trail ##

+The various parts of an audit trail will be assembled from different parts of the request and in some cases will be calculated properties

+### Request audit trail ###
+_"This [local user on this] (1) system (2) from this organisation (3) with this legitimate relationship (4) has sent this request (5) at this time (6)..."_

+1.  local user - taken from the sub claim on the JWT which is sent under the mandatory Authorization HTTP header.
+Note that the sub claim may or may not be provided (see [JWT](integration_cross_organisation_audit_and_provenance.html#json-web-tokens-jwt) table above)
+2.  system - the ASID of the client system.
+Taken from the device claim on the [JWT](integration_cross_organisation_audit_and_provenance.html#json-web-tokens-jwt) which is sent under the mandatory Authorization HTTP header.
+3.  organisation - calculated by looking up the ODS code of the Organisation that is associated with the ASID (Ssp-From)
+4.  legitimate relationship - currently expected to be a fixed value of "directcare".
+No validation will be performed as to whether the given system and or organisation are valid in their use of direct care as the kind of relationship
+5.  request- the request URL, HTTP verb and the body of the request (in the case of a Provider's create and update actions)
+6.  time - the datetime that the request landed on the NRLS web server

+### Response audit trail ###
+_"...which resulted in this response (1) at this time (2)"_

+1.  response - HTTP response code, response body (if present), Location header (for create and update)
+2.  time - the datetime that the NRLS web server posted its response to the client

+For more detail on the Audit capabilities of the NRLS see [Auditing](overview_behaviours.html#auditing)